Honesty and Integrity: Carol Huffman

 We think of our business as a profession.
 The rigors of becoming a licensed appraiser have increased more than ever in the past.
 That's why it goes without question in this day and age that real estate appraisal can unquestionably be considered a profession as opposed to a trade.
 In our field, as with any profession, we are bound by ethical considerations.

 The appraiser's main obligation is to his or her client.
 Typically, for a regular residential appraisal, the lender places the order to the appraiser, becoming the appraiser's client.
 Appraisers are required to only disclosing information to their clients, and as a homeowner, if you desire to obtain a copy of an appraisal report, you normally have to request it from your lender.
 Other responsibilities also include, numerical accuracy depending on the assignment's nature, acquiring and sustaining a certain level of competency and education, and of course, the appraiser must behave in a professional manner.
-Here at Carol Huffman, we take these ethical responsibilities very to heart.
+Here at Huffman Appraisals & Real Estate Services, we take these ethical responsibilities to heart.

 Carol Huffman has worked hard for its reputation for performing competent and ethically superior appraisals.
 To learn more Contact us